altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - You're all done
-   - Go to tag query
+   - Update score whenever tagging
    - Dynamize button to "keep going", which jumps to the previous page with unorganized pivs
    - Annotate
 - Show "achievements view" with all that you have organized